HarrisonHemstreet/TIL-2023/til.md

 * property: a reference to another object
 * prototype: all objects have a hidden property called `proto`

+Alex's comments:
+* add full support for tags, allow tags to be changed from the ship screen
+* I don't need to use getStateFromStores, inital state or prop types.
+I should already have the data in the state
+* take the tagdisplay component from batch page instead of quotePanel
+* refactor orderList.jsx from line 48 to the end of the component on line 381. just copy and paste some stuff

 # 18 January 2022